Key Benefits of an Order Management System

 An OMS works by grouping a brand’s sales channels into one dashboard – providing a holistic view of a business’ sales landscape.
 A good OMS should monitor stock levels, record orders placed and track deliveries as they are shipped to customers.

 Why do I need an order management system?

 The benefits of an order management system are combining data resource with stock management and order tracking – all in one, scalable system.
 Managing all these manually, or even offline, can raise efficiency issues.
 This is where an order management system can help, providing key benefits that align a company with evolving customer expectations and current market demands.

 With all the features and benefits that an order management platform can offer, a surprising number of commerce merchants still do not focus on digitalizing this process.
-Whether you are a small business with two stores or a large, multibillion-dollar company, using an order management platform, such as the one provided by Magento, is necessary for continued growth and profitability.
+Whether you are a small business with two stores or a multibillion-dollar company, using an order management platform such as Adobe Commerce is necessary for continued growth and profitability.

 The order management process starts when a customer places an order, and it ends when the service or items are received.
 From the moment a sale is made to the second it is in-hand, the entire process needs to be as seamless as possible for the customer.
 Your order management solution needs to make the entire process flow across all touch points.
 It also needs to happen flawlessly, without delays or other problems.

 If a customer experiences any hiccups, glitches, or something perceived as a disturbance to the overall buying experience, that person is more likely to become unhappy with your company.
 If your order management system, or lack of one, cannot meet or surpass customer expectations, you are at risk of losing clients, and they will take their business elsewhere.